HugoBlox/theme-academic-cv/content/teaching/teaching.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-[design]
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns = "1"

 title = "Teaching"
 subtitle = ""